 They have been listed under the EU index number 650-017-00-8 in Annex VI part 3 table 3.1 of CLP, which specifies the information required on the labels.

 Regulation (EC) No 1907/2006 of the European Parliament and the Council of 18 December 2006 concerning the Registration, Evaluation, Authorization and Restriction of Chemicals (REACH) requires manufacturers, importers and or the exclusive representative of non-European manufacturers to share data on potential health and environmental hazard and provide data to the European Chemicals Agency (ECHA) in a formalized registration process.

-ASW / RCF was registered before the first deadline of 1 December 2010 and can therefore be used on in the European market.
+ASW / RCF is REACH registered and can therefore be used on in the European market.

 Aluminosilicate refractory ceramic fibres and zirconia aluminosilicate refractory ceramic fibres were added to the Candidate List (containing substances of very high concern – SVHC – potentially qualifying for authorisation) by ECHA in 2010 and updated in 2011.

 As a consequence, EU (European Union) or EEA (European Economical Area) suppliers of articles which contain aluminosilicate refractory ceramic fibres and zirconia aluminosilicate refractory ceramic fibres in a concentration above 0.1% (w/w) have to provide sufficient information, available to them, to their customers or upon requests to a consumer within 45 days of the receipt of the request.
 This information must ensure safe use of the article and as minimum contains the name of the substance.